skulick/penn-parsed-corpus-of-historical-yiddish/data-mod/README.md

 # Contact

-For anything related to these particular issues of conversion: `skulick@ldc.upenn.edu`
+For anything related to the conversion from PPCHY to this data-mod directory, please contact Seth Kulick (skulick@ldc.upenn.edu).